Requirements for Continued Registration

 For students pursuing approved concurrent graduate degree programs, the requirements stated above are applicable to both programs but will be applied toward each program independently.

 Policy on Reinstatement after Dismissal

-To be reinstated to the same program after academic dismissal, the student must submit completed readmission forms to the Graduate Records Office and meet the standard admission criteria applicable to the graduate program.
-The graduate program must submit a petition to the Graduate Records Office on the student’s behalf, providing strong justification for the action.
+To be reinstated to the same program after academic dismissal, the student must submit completed readmission forms to the Graduate Division Student Services Office and meet the standard admission criteria applicable to the graduate program.
+The graduate program must submit a petition to the Graduate Division on the student's behalf, providing strong justification for the action.
 If reinstated, all courses applicable to the degree are subject to the seven year rule (i.e., must be completed within seven years of the date the degree is to be awarded) and the student will be subject to the degree requirements in effect at the time of reinstatement.

-To be admitted to a new program after academic dismissal or voluntary withdrawal, the student must submit a new application to the Graduate Admissions Office and meet the standard admission criteria applicable to the graduate program.
+To be admitted to a new program after academic dismissal or voluntary withdrawal, the student must submit a new application to the Graduate Division Student Services Office and meet the standard admission criteria applicable to the graduate program.
 Such students will be treated like new students.